alterway/formations/cours/openstack/openstack-deploiement-prod.en.md

 ### Tips in case of error or faulty behavior

--   Are we working on the appropriate tenant?
+-   Are we working on the appropriate project?
 -   Is the API responding with an error? (the dashboard may hide some informations)
 -   If going further is required:
     -   Look into logs on thje cloud controller (/var/log/\<composant\>/\*.log)